kieranpotts/devboxes/docs/test.md

     192.168.50.10 www.test.devbox.local
     ```

-7. When the provisioning is complete, open a web browser and browse to the following resource:
+7. When the provisioning is complete, reload your web browser and browse to the following resource:

     ```
     https://test.devbox.local/